ankane/searchkick/README.md

 ### Privacy & Security

 We recommend encrypting data at rest and in transit (even inside your own network).
-This is especially important if you store [personal data](https://en.wikipedia.org/wiki/Personally_identifiable_information) of your users in Elasticsearch.
+This is especially important if you send [personal data](https://en.wikipedia.org/wiki/Personally_identifiable_information) of your users to Elasticsearch.

 Bonsai, Elastic Cloud, and Amazon Elasticsearch all support encryption at rest and HTTPS.